Majed Osman: Ansar

 On 20 July 2021, Lebanese Premier League reigning-champions Ansar announced the signing of Osman.
 He played 17 league games for Ansar, scoring once on 29 April 2022, in a 1–1 draw against Ahed.
 Osman also appeared in the 2022 AFC Cup, playing all three group-stage games.

 Dewa United

 On 13 July 2022, Osman joined Dewa United of the Indonesian Liga 1.
 He debuted on 7 August against Persita, losing 1–0 away from home.
-He scored and assisted both of Dewa United's goals against PSIS Semarang on 29 August; despite being down to 10 men, Dewa United won 2–1.
+Osman scored and assisted both of Dewa United's goals against PSIS Semarang on 29 August; despite being down to 10 men, Dewa United won 2–1.
+He finished the 2022–23 season with seven goals and three assists.
+On 9 June 2023, Dewa United renewed Osman's contract a further year.

+Persik Kediri

+On 16 July 2024, Osman moved to fellow Liga 1 team Persik Kediri.
+On 12 June 2025, Osman officially left Persik Kediri.

+Return to Ansar

+Osman returned to Ansar in August 2025, ahead of the 2025–26 season.

 International career

 Eligible to represent Lebanon internationally through his father, Osman was first called up to the national team for a training camp in the United Arab Emirates, to be held between 9 and 17 November 2020.
 However, as he tested positive for COVID-19, he was unable to join the camp.
 Osman made his debut on 29 March 2021, coming on as an 84th-minute substitute for Bassel Jradi in a 1–1 friendly draw against Kuwait.
+He scored his first goal on 21 November 2023, in a 1–1 draw against Bangladesh in the 2026 FIFA World Cup qualification.